-Turmeric has been used for centuries in traditional Indian and traditional Chinese medicine.
+Turmeric has been used for thousands of years in traditional Indian and traditional Chinese medicine.
 The spice’s healing power is derived from its active ingredient, curcumin.
-It’s said to help with everything from pain relief to heart disease prevention.
+It’s been used to help with everything from skin disorders to respiratory infections and depression.

-The U.S. Food and Drug Administration (FDA) doesn’t regulate supplements, so it’s important to take turmeric with care.
+As with all supplements, it’s important to speak with your doctor before taking turmeric.
+The Food and Drug Administration (FDA) doesn’t regulate supplements, so remember to take turmeric with care.

-Keep reading to learn more about this complementary therapy.
+Keep reading to learn more about this complementary therapy for IBS.

-Most people choose to take turmeric in supplement form for the sake of convenience.
-And if you enjoy the spice’s rich flavor, you can add more turmeric to your diet.
+Many people choose to take turmeric in supplement form for convenience.
+If you enjoy the spice’s rich flavor, you can also add more turmeric to your diet.

 It’s always safest to take any herb or spice in its natural form.

-However, curcumin supplements are available at most health food stores and through online retailers.
+However, turmeric and curcumin supplements are available at most health food stores and online retailers.
 You may also be able to find powdered turmeric in the spice section of regular grocery stores.

-If you’re using turmeric to treat a specific health concern such as IBS, it’s important to buy a high-quality product.
-Although supplements aren’t regulated by the FDA, quality manufacturers will have their own set of standards to which they adhere.
+If you’re using turmeric to treat a specific health concern such as IBS, it’s important to buy a high quality product.
+Although supplements aren’t regulated by the FDA, quality manufacturers will adhere to their own set of standards.

 When adding turmeric to food, remember that a little goes a long way.
-You should add in small amounts at a time.
+It’s best to add in small amounts at a time.
 Fresh and powdered turmeric can stain clothing and skin, so be careful when using it in the kitchen.

-Taking turmeric with piperine increases its absorption and makes it more effective.
+Taking turmeric with piperine appears to increase its absorption by 2000%, making it more effective.
 Piperine is an extract of black pepper.

-It takes less than a teaspoon of piperine powder for turmeric to have an effect.
-You can also look for a turmeric supplement that contains piperine or take a black pepper extract supplement.
+You can look for a turmeric supplement that contains piperine or take a black pepper extract supplement.

 - abdominal discomfort

-You can reduce your risk for side effects by starting with a small dose and working your way up over time.
+You may be able to reduce your risk of side effects by starting with a small dose and working your way up over time.

-Talk with your doctor before take turmeric if you have:
+Talk with your doctor before taking turmeric if you have events or conditions

-Turmeric supplements aren’t recommended for women who are pregnant or breastfeeding.
+Turmeric supplements also aren’t recommended for women who are pregnant or breastfeeding.

 Taking piperine may affect how certain drugs are metabolized.
-Talk with your doctor before use if you’re taking:
+Check with your doctor before use if you’re taking:

 Talk with your doctor before you begin using turmeric.
 Remember that turmeric should only be used as a complementary therapy.
 It’s not meant to fully replace your prescribed treatment plan.